bellaroyle/Pokemon-Battler-Game/pre=sprint/evaluation.md

 ```

 a) What value does `firstPerson` store ?</br>
+ undefined because we are not using the new key word

 b) What value does `secondPerson` store ?</br>
+{name:'Alice', age: 500}

 c) What does `this` point to when `Person` is invoked with the `new` keyword.

+the object created by the constructor

 ---